 Are you buying new?

 If you’re buying new, you’ll probably want to put down at least 20%.
 That way, you won’t start off our new loan “underwater.”
 Even if you’re able to qualify for a loan with low APR, it still isn’t wise to owe more on your car than it is worth.

 What would happen if you lost your job and could no longer afford the payments?
 If your loan was underwater, you wouldn’t even be able to sell your car and break even.
 Or what if you totaled the car and your auto insurance only paid you for the car’s fair market value, not what you still owed on it?
 If you didn’t pay for an insurance add-on for that situation, you’d be left owing money on a hunk of scrap metal.

 With an older car, you’ll still experience some depreciation, although on a much smaller scale.
 However, I would still try to save up at least 10% in order to start off the new loan with some equity.

 And don’t forget: The bigger your down payment, the smaller the loan you might end up with.
 Your monthly payment will reflect how much you actually borrowed, for better or worse.
 Once you figure out whether you’re buying new or used, move on to the next step.

 What’s the actual best loan offer you can get?

-After you check with your bank or credit union, head to the dealership you plan to use to see what they can come up with.
+After you check online and with your bank or credit union, head to the dealership you plan to use to see what they can come up with.
 In today’s low-interest-rate environment, you should expect to pay less than 7% APR on your car loan.
 If the dealership and your bank can’t offer a lower rate lower than 7% APR, you should just keep saving.